codepulsar-com/nils/README.md

 It enables developers to integrate NLS into their Java projects easily.

+Currently there are adapters for using with

+* Java Resource Bundles (as part of `nils-core`.
+See below for usage).
+* Using JSON files (see [Gson Adapter](docs/gson-adapter.md) for usage).

 ## Getting started

 ### Requirements

-The library requires
+The core library requires

 * **Java 11** or higher.
 * The [SLF4J Api](https://mvnrepository.com/artifact/org.slf4j/slf4j-api) for logging.

+Existings adapters can depend more libraries.
+See [Documentation](docs/index.md) section 'Existing Adapters'.

 ### Include

-You can include _NILS_ from the release page or even easier as dependency if you use a build tool like Maven or Gradle.
+The easiest way to include _NILS_ is via as dependency in you build tool like Maven or Gradle.

+You can find the current versions in the [Maven central repository](https://mvnrepository.com/artifact/com.codepulsar.nils).

 Maven: